mvemuri1/FBLASuperManager/README.md

 The Q&A page allows students to see frequently asked questions and their answers.
 It also allows students to contact the administrators.
 Administrators will receive emails with this information.

 ### Compatibility
 Currently, in order to open FBLA Super Manager, you will need XCode 9 or higher.
 Update your XCode for best results.
+If you do not have XCode, you may view the source code on Github by selecting the folder labelled FBLASuperManager.